Dogs are one of the most popular pets on the planet. With care and training, dogs can be part of every aspect of your life and be an active companion.

 A dog cannot tell you when it is scared or angry, but his body language will let you know.
 Learn your dog’s signals for when he is feeling happy or overwhelmed.
 This will head off any dangerous situations before they can even start.

-Don’t force your dog into obeying when they balk at something.
 Try again later when they are calm and ready to learn.
 You’ll find that some dogs are easy to read and others may take time.
+If you notice anything strange with your dog while training him, it’s always a good idea to invest in affordable pet insurance, just to make sure your pet stays happy and healthy.

 Training your dog can be a trying, but rewarding, endeavor, but even old dogs can learn new tricks.
 A well-trained dog will be an asset to your family for years to come.